Daniel-KM/Omeka-S-module-BulkExport/README.md

 TODO
 ----

+- [ ] Integrate the new feature api output for Omeka S v4.1.
 - [ ] Remove Writers and factorize with Formatters.
 - [ ] Select resources like in the module ebook.
 - [ ] For spreadsheet, add an option (by default in admin) to set headers with the datatype and the language (so multiple headers for the same property).